-For those who make it into Wharton, the rewards can be huge.
-Wharton MBAs can expect to earn over $211,000 in annual salary three years after graduation.
+Out of 6,194 applications this year, just 874 students were enrolled, making the overall acceptance rate for the business school just 14.1%.
+For those who make it into Wharton, the rewards can be huge: Wharton MBAs can expect to earn median salaries of $175,000 immediately after graduation.

-In this BusinessBecause Breakdown of the Wharton MBA Class profile, we analyze the Wharton MBA class of 2022, covering GMAT scores, diversity statistics, and students’ prior work experience.
+In this BusinessBecause Breakdown of the Wharton MBA Class Profile, we analyze the Wharton MBA class of 2025, covering GMAT scores, diversity statistics, and students’ prior work experience.

-This year, the most popular are the Lauder Joint Degree in International Studies (with 80 students enrolled) and the Health Care Management dual degree (with 76).
+Wharton also surveys the number of students on the MBA class enrolling in dual degree programs.
+The most popular dual degree programs are the Lauder Joint Degree in International Studies (70 students) and the Health Care Management dual degree (73 students).

 Different specialisms bring different thinking styles and problem-solving approaches into the classroom, and while a humanities major and an engineer might not sound like the perfect mix for an MBA project on paper, in reality they can often produce a deeply thought-out and well-rounded final product.

-Though many MBAs are there to switch things up and to change their careers, perhaps by pivoting industries entirely, or by starting their own venture, the experience they bring from their previous roles will inform the conversations had with classmates, and the networks you can tap into as a student.
+Though many MBAs are there to switch things up and change their careers, perhaps by pivoting industries entirely or by starting their own venture, the experience they bring from their previous roles will inform the conversations had with classmates, and the networks students can tap into.

 However, the school doesn’t ask for a minimum or maximum number of years in the workforce from applicants.
 Instead, applicants are advised to emphasize the impact of their work experience during their career so far.